Startup Experience In Business

 At this stage, it's a passion project where you're working for free.
 Don't try and pull money out of it, but if you can pay yourself back the small amount that you put in, you're at least doing better than you do on most pokies.
 Once you've done that, then continue to feed the business the money that it's earning itself.
 I can comfortably say I spent one thousand dollars to set my business up 11 years ago.
 Once I did that, the business money has been reinvested and reinvested many times over to have it grew to the stage of it is now.

 One of the big challenges you will face in business, especially if you're doing it by yourself, is you'll end up wearing a lot of hats.
-And that's a bad situation to be in, because when you learn a lot of skills and you're wearing a lot of hats, you're doing exactly the way you like it,it's perfect.
+That's a bad situation to be in, because when you learn a lot of skills and you're wearing a lot of hats, you're doing exactly the way you like it, it's perfect.
 It's exactly the way you like it.
-But when you bring someone else in, they won’t have had the same background as you, while they might be doing something similar, but it might only be 70 or 80 percent of the way that you like it.
+But when you bring someone else in, they won’t have had the same background as you, while they might be doing something similar, it might only be 70 or 80 percent of the way that you like it.

 In closing, document, plan, reinvest.
 They're the three main things that you need to be doing in business when you're starting out.